The Ultimate Guide to Reduce Checkout Abandonment and Increase Conversions

 4. Long, complex checkout process

 The point of online shopping is to be fast, efficient, and convenient.
 The longer it takes, the less convenient and appealing it is to the customer.
-If the checkout process is complex, complicated, and tedious, it won’t save customers time or hassle and they will no longer see the value.
+If the checkout process is complicated and tedious, it won’t save customers time or hassle and they will no longer see the value.

 Account creation or registration is a good example of an additional, time-consuming process that turns potential buyers away.
 In fact, Baymard Institute recently found that very strict password requirements contributed to a nearly 19% abandonment rate.

-The Solution: Streamline your checkout and payment process, removing any unneeded steps or clicks.
-You want to make it as simple as possible for the user to get from seeing the product they want to ordering it.
-Consider ways of removing additional steps here and provide users with this information earlier in the process, such as during user onboarding or earlier in a conversion funnel.
-If desired, try a solution like Bolt that automatically streamlines the checkout for you.
+Solution: Streamline the checkout and payment process, removing any unneeded steps or clicks.
+Make it as simple as possible for the user to get from seeing the product they want to ordering it.
+Consider ways of removing additional steps here and provide users with this information earlier in the process, during user onboarding or earlier in a conversion funnel.

 5. Website errors and crashes